Overview

 It can be confusing to know what to enter for company contribution and employee deduction.
 The company contribution is the portion of the health insurance premium that the company will pay, while the employee deduction is the amount paid by the employee that can be deducted pre-tax.

-You need to be careful to enter these values in terms of the pay schedule you've defined since Gusto is expecting you to enter the amounts per pay period.
+You need to be careful when entering these values in terms of the pay schedule you've defined since Gusto is expecting you to enter the amounts per pay period.
 For example, if you're doing payroll every two weeks and your company is covering 25% of the cost of the health insurance premium which is $200 per month, then the company contribution per pay period would be $25 (25% of $200/month is $50/month, which is spread over two pay periods each month) and the employee deduction would be $75 each pay period.

 Essentially, these figures depend upon what the company has agreed to pay, how often you run payroll, and the amount of your premium.